-The Company holds all of the issued and outstanding capital of Skyline Properties Inc. A private company incorporated on May 3, 2005 under the laws of the province of Alberta, which is currently inactive.
+The Company holds all of the issued and outstanding capital of Skyline Properties Inc. A private company incorporated on May 3, 2005 under the laws of the province of Alberta, which sells and develops the real estate project "Slopeside Lodges" at Horseshoe resort.

-The Company holds all of the issued and outstanding capital of 2029861 Ontario Limited ("2029861"), a private company incorporated on July 18, 2003 under the laws of the province of Ontario, which owns real estate interests, including signage rights in the Pantages.
+The Company holds all of the issued and outstanding capital of 2029861 Ontario Limited ("2029861"), a private company incorporated on July 18, 2003 under the laws of the province of Ontario, which owns real estate interests.

-The Company holds the issued and outstanding capital of Skyline Executive Suites Inc. ("SESI"), a private company amalgamated on April 15, 2011 under the laws of the province of Ontario, which provided asset management services in connection with condominium units in the Cosmopolitan hotel owned by the Company and third parties.
+The Company holds the issued and outstanding capital of Skyline Executive Suites Inc. ("SESI"), a private company amalgamated on April 15, 2011 under the laws of the province of Ontario, currently inactive.

-The Company holds all of the issued and outstanding capital of Skyline Executive Management Inc. ("SEMI"), a private company incorporated on August 15, 2002 under the laws of the province of Ontario, which provides asset management services in connection with condominium units in the Pantages hotel owned by the Company and third parties.
+The Company holds all of the issued and outstanding capital of Skyline Executive Management Inc. ("SEMI"), a private company incorporated on August 15, 2002 under the laws of the province of Ontario, which provided asset management services1 in connection with condominium units in the Pantages hotel formerly owned by the Company and third parties.
+As noted above, and as discussed further below, the Company sold the Pantages in August 2016.

-The Company holds all of the issued and outstanding capital of Skyline Hotels and Resorts Inc. ("SHR"), a private company incorporated on May 24, 2006 under the laws of the province of Ontario, which provides property management services to the Company's hotels and resorts (excluding the Hyatt).
+The Company holds all of the issued and outstanding capital of Skyline Hotels and Resorts Inc. ("SHR"), a private company incorporated on May 24, 2006 under the laws of the province of Ontario, which provides property management services to the Company's hotels and resorts (excluding the Hyatt Regency Arcade).

-The Company holds all of the issued and outstanding capital of Skyline Horseshoe Valley Inc. ("Skyline Horseshoe"), a private company incorporated on June 23, 2008 under the laws of the province of Ontario, which owns the Horseshoe resort (discussed further below).
-In addition, Skyline Horseshoe owns land that can be developed into more than 900 lots and/or residential units or hotel rooms on the resort's area.
+The Company holds all of the issued and outstanding capital of Skyline Horseshoe Valley Inc. ("Skyline Horseshoe"), a private company incorporated on June 23, 2008 under the laws of the province of Ontario, which owns the Horseshoe resort.
+In addition, Skyline Horseshoe owns land that can be developed into lots and/or residential units or hotel rooms on the resort's area.

-The Company holds all of the issued and outstanding capital of Skyline Deerhurst Resort Inc. ("Skyline Deerhurst"), a private company incorporated on December 23, 2010 under the laws of the province of Ontario, which owns the Deerhurst resort (discussed further below) and lands which can be developed in the future for residential, hotel, commercial or lease purposes.
+The Company holds all of the issued and outstanding capital of Skyline Deerhurst Resort Inc. ("Skyline Deerhurst"), a private company incorporated on December 23, 2010 under the laws of the province of Ontario, which owns the Deerhurst resort and lands which can be developed in the future for residential, hotel, commercial or lease purposes.